libxsmm/libxsmm/documentation/libxsmm_aux.md

 LIBXSMM_LOCK_RELEASE(LIBXSMM_LOCK_DEFAULT, &lock);
 ```

 If the lock-kind is LIBXSMM_LOCK_RWLOCK, non-exclusive a.k.a. shared locking allows to permit multiple readers (LIBXSMM_LOCK_ACQREAD, LIBXSMM_LOCK_TRYREAD, and LIBXSMM_LOCK_RELREAD) if the lock is not acquired exclusively (see above).
-An attempt to only read-lock anything else but an RW-lock is an exclusive lock (see above):
+An attempt to only read-lock anything else but an RW-lock is an exclusive lock (see above).

 ```C
 if (LIBXSMM_LOCK_ACQUIRED(LIBXSMM_LOCK_RWLOCK) ==